Raku/doc-website/README.md

 (All Collection plugins must adhere to some rules that include having a README.rakudoc file, a `t/` directory, and various other keys, as defined in the Collection documentation).
 Collection is being designed to run multiple Collections, each of which may use different plugins, and that new plugins can be developed as alternatives for existing plugins, but with greater functionality.
 In addition, a developer can retain an older version of a plugin for a specific collection if a newer version breaks a website.
 This implements a `version>.<improvement>.<patch` versioning system for all plugins.

-The effect of a tweaked plugin on the website can be tested using `run-collection-trial OgdenWebb`.
+The effect of a tweaked plugin on the website can be tested using `run-collection-trial Website`.
 The trial subdirectory has a (very) few Rakudoc (aka POD6) files from the raku/doc rep. The Rakudoc sources include the most troublesome.
 The new website is then served to `localhost:5000`.

 If there is a problem with one source, then use

 ```
-run-collection-trial --with-only='language.rakudoc other-source and-so-on' OgdenWebb
+run-collection-trial --with-only='language.rakudoc other-source and-so-on' Website
 ```
 Collection will then only render files that match one of the elements in the space-delimited list provided with `--with-only`. 'language.rakudoc' is a useful index file to link to other files.